Can You Bend Profiles with Polyamide Strips?

 Naturally, different materials have different properties when bending.
 Adding a thermal break into an aluminium section can cause a number of issues during the bending process.

-The different material properties often mean different approaches are necessary.
+The different material properties often mean different approaches are necessary when bending profiles with polyamide strips.
 Methods that would usually be fine on a single aluminium sections may cause permanent damage to the plastic thermal inserts if not taken into consideration.

 Common Issues that can arise are: